elgrons/VendorOrderTracker.Solution/README.md

 #### By Eliot Gronstal

-#### 🚚 🥖 _A MVC application to help a baker track the vendors that purchase baked goods from them and the orders belonging to those vendors.
+#### 🚚 🥖 _A MVC application to help a bakery track the vendors that purchase baked goods from them and the orders belonging to those vendors.
 Independent Code Review for Week 2 of C# at Epicodus Coding School._ 🚚 🥖

 ## Technologies Used